-NOTE: I also mentioned Rusty had a Anal Adenoma, well it has shrunk and disappeared!!
+NOTE: I also mentioned Rusty had an Anal Adenoma, well it has shrunk and disappeared!!
 My new Vet could not believe it.
 Rusty is walking and the tumor disappeared!!!
-The Vet, needless to say wants the Nzymes website.
+The Vet, needless to say, wants the Nzymes website.

 I love Nzymes and your company.
 Thank you